sugarlabs/musicblocks/guide/README.md

 create a stack of blocks that can used to play these same notes programmatically.
 (More on that below.)

-You can rearrange the selected notes in the grid and safe other chunks as well.
+You can rearrange the selected notes in the grid and save other chunks as well.

 <img